djordje3d/ParkingApiPythonDocker/parking-dashboard/README.md

 - All data is **in-memory** and resets on server restart
 - Simulation generates **random Serbian-style license plates**
 - Dashboard **Refresh after click on button** for live feedback
+- No database required — ideal for demos and testing

 ---